avajs/ava/readme.md

 AVA includes typings for TypeScript.
 You have to set up transpilation yourself.
 When you set `module` to `commonjs` in your `tsconfig.json` file, TypeScript will automatically find the type definitions for AVA.
 You should set `target` to `es2015` to use promises and async functions.

+See AVA's [TypeScript recipe](docs/recipes/typescript.md) for a more detailed explanation.

 ### Transpiling imported modules

 AVA currently only transpiles the tests you ask it to run. *It will not transpile modules you `import` from outside of the test.* This may be unexpected but there are workarounds.